roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 Projected by AR interface, Yuuyami said so indifferently.
-Apropos, Yuuyami have also embarked a distinct Masquerade​.
+Apropos, Yuuyami have also embarked a distinct Masquerade.
 The pair conversing by video transmission.
 Lydia's Masquerade​ is pure white with a lily emblem upon both of shoulders.
 This fuselage was used by Lieselotte・Falkenmeier at the beginning of World War IV, and its name is Weiss Lily.
 Masquerade​ of Yuuyami is jet black, and fuselage named a Phantom.
 Equipped with the first quantum brain of humankind, it has a function to assist the pilot in fight.
 This is the one which Lucca・Bernhardt was piloting.
 Of course, both an aircraft had undergone dramatic performance improvements  form those days.
 That is for Lydia and Yuuyami performed revision of specifications to reflect current engineering​ level, and only thereupon re-created it.